parth-nikam/GazeCam/README.md

-# GazeCam
+# GazeCam 2.0

-GazeCam is a Python-based application using OpenCV and dlib for gaze-controlled interaction using your webcam.
-This project enables basic eye tracking and blinking detection using facial landmarks.
+GazeCam 2.0 is an enhanced Python-based application utilizing OpenCV, dlib, and Pyglet for gaze-controlled interaction using a webcam.
+This version includes features such as blink detection, gaze tracking, and virtual keyboard interaction.

 ## Features

 - **Blink Detection:** Detects blinking using the ratio of eye landmarks.
 - **Gaze Detection:** Provides basic gaze direction estimation by tracking the position of the eye.
+- **Virtual Keyboard Interaction:** Enables typing using gaze and blink actions on a virtual keyboard overlay.

 ## Requirements